daeyounglim/metapack/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Wishart samplers have been coded independently because RcppArmadillo's seeding does not guarantee reproducibility
+* Removed the C++11 requirement to accommodate updates in the BH package
-* dots in non-S3 functions have been replaced with underscores, which is a minor change since these functions are not public-facing
+* Updated the maintainer's e-mail address
-* changed the DOI link to the journal webpage link in a function documentation to avoid the DOI check
+* Added a citation file

 ## Test environments
-* local macOS Big Sur 11.1 R 4.1.3
+* local macOS Sonoma 14.2.1 R 4.3.2
 * Microsoft Windows Server 2019 (10.0.17763) on R CMD check
 * Mac OS X (10.15.7) on R CMD check
 * ubuntu 20.04 (release on R CMD check)